amphp/thread/README.md

 or task executions require class autoloading users must make provisions to register autoload functions in workers prior to dispatching tasks.
 This presents the problem of re-registering these settings each time a worker thread is respawned.
-Amp resolves this issue by allowing applications to register `Stackable` tasks to send all worker threads when spawned.
+Amp resolves this issue by allowing applications to register `Threaded` tasks to send workers whenever they're spawned.

-Consider the following example in which we define our own `Stackable` autoload task and register it for inclusion when workers are spawned via the `"onWorkerStart"` option:
+Consider the following example in which we define our own autoload task and register it for inclusion when workers are spawned:

 ```php
 <?php